Corpse Party: Sweet Sachiko's Hysteric Birthday Bash

-Corpse Party: Sweet Sachiko's Hysteric Birthday Bash is a 2012 survival horror video game developed yb Team GrisGris and 5pb., as a spin-off of the Corpse Party series.
+Corpse Party: Sweet Sachiko's Hysteric Birthday Bash is a 2012 survival horror video game developed by Team GrisGris and 5pb., as a spin-off of the Corpse Party series.
 Initially released only to Japan, it was localized by Xseed Games and published worldwide on April 10, 2019.

 Described as a "midquel" to Blood Covered and Book of Shadows on Steam, the game follows Sachiko Shinozaki's birthday, as her curse mysteriously weakens and allows her to celebrate it as someone closer to the girl she was before her death.
 Unlike previous entries, SSHBB has been noted to include romantic comedy and dark humor.

 In 2025, the game was released for to the Nintendo Switch as a bundle with Blood Covered, Book of Shadows and Blood Drive.

 Plot

 An extra chapter is unlocked at the game, detailing previously introduced characters Yoshiki Kishinuma and Ayumi Shinozaki, and their encounter with four students from Sugatani Senior High School, notably Azusa Takai.